mucommander/mucommander/package/readme.txt

 Please note that muCommander is packaged with a newer version of JRE for macOS, Windows, and Linux.
 Consequently, installations from the dmg, msi, deb, and rpm packages may not work on machines that run JRE 11+.
-In that case, you can check the portable or tgz packages that are not bundled with JRE.
-If you're having problems launching muCommander from the portable or tgz package, make sure the JAVA_HOME environment variable points to the directory where your Java runtime is installed.
+In that case, you can check the noarch-dmg or portable or tgz packages that are not bundled with JRE.
+If you're having problems launching muCommander from these packages, make sure the JAVA_HOME environment variable points to the directory where your Java runtime is installed.

 What's new since v1.5.0 ?